 - 1 3/4 cups half and half

-In a large bowl, combine the half and half and coconut milk with the remaining 1/2 cup of sugar.
+- In a large bowl, combine the half and half and almond or coconut milk with the remaining 1/2 cup of sugar.
 Stir in the pureed cantaloupe gently to mix in.